 iptables -A INPUT -p udp --dport 9987 -j ACCEPT iptables -A INPUT -p udp --sport 9987 -j ACCEPT iptables -A INPUT -p tcp --dport 30033 -j ACCEPT iptables -A INPUT -p tcp --sport 30033 -j ACCEPT iptables -A INPUT -p tcp --dport 10011 -j ACCEPT iptables -A INPUT -p tcp --sport 10011 -j ACCEPT

 And connect with our TeamSpeak Client.
-The first person to logon will be asked to provide a privilege key, enter the one retrieved during the installation.
+The first person to log on will be asked to provide a privilege key, and enter the one retrieved during the installation.